iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="modifysubscription"></a>
 # **ModifySubscription**
-> ModifySubscriptionResponseMessage ModifySubscription (ModifySubscriptionRequestMessage? modifySubscriptionRequestMessage = null)
+> ModifySubscriptionResponse ModifySubscription (ModifySubscriptionRequest? modifySubscriptionRequest = null)